ansys/pyensight/doc/source/calc_functions.rst

 Specify [X], [Y], or [Z] to get the corresponding coefficient.

 .. note::
-    Normal for a 1D part will be parallel to the plane of the plane tool.
+    Normal for a 1D part is parallel to the plane of the plane tool.

 .. _Cmplx: